The Bayesian Separation Principle for Data-driven Control: Separation principle for identification and control

+where, in the case of NARX models, $y^{t-1}$ and $u^t$ going back in time only to the instant $t-m$.
+Now, we can write

 where $p$ could also grow to infinity.
-To simplify notation, assume that $f$ is real-valued and, just for a while, also that $x$ is scalar.
+To further simplify notation, we also assume that $f$ is real-valued and, just for a while, that $x$ is scalar.
 This permits to introduce some simple and illustrative basis functions like sinusoids

 monomials

 and a variation of them obtained by multiplication with radial functions such as the squared exponential: